collindching/collinching.github.io/_pages/about.md

 ## Who I am

-I use statistics and programming to help businesses make decisions.
-I'm equally versed in R and Python, and am handy with Excel.
+Hi!
+I'm Collin, and I help businesses make decisions with statistics and programming.
+I am equally versed in R and Python, and am pretty handy with Excel too.

-I received my bachelors in statistics from UCLA, and consider this website a continuation of my education.
+I received my bachelors in statistics from UCLA in 2018, and don't have any immediate plans for further education.
+I consider this website to be continuation of my learning journey.

-Currently, I'm a contract marketing decision scientist at a FAANG company in the Bay.
+At the moment, I'm a contract marketing decision scientist at FAANG.

+In my spare time, I cook, play table tennis, and catch up with friends.

 ## Motivations for blogging